hunterdyar/hunterdyar/README.md

-### Hi, I'm Hunter.
+### Hi, I'm Hunter Dyar.

-Hugh “Hunter” Dyar is a creative technologist, photographer, developer, and educator.
-Hunter works with digital capture technologies and novel digital media processes to create and develop interesting workflows.
+I am a creative technologist, photographer, developer, and educator.
+I work with digital capture technologies and novel digital media processes to create and develop interesting workflows, and I produce open academic resources.

-He is an Assistant Professor of Immersive Media at Chatham University.
+I am an Assistant Professor of Immersive Media at Chatham University.

 <!--